gburger5/gburger5/README.md

 - 👋 Hi, I’m Gabriel Burger
-- 👀 I’m interested in learning anything that has to do with Software Engineering!
+- 👀 I’m interested in learning anything that has to do with Software Engineering/Development!
-- 🌱 I’m currently learning C++/Swift!
+- 🌱 I’m currently learning C++/Swift/SwiftUI!
 - 💞️ I’m looking to collaborate on any basic/intermediate level projects!
 - 📫 How to reach me
    - Discord: _gabeburger